ChristianMLux/bootcamp-schedule/README.md

   input interface
 #### -> how to set variables in windows and use them in cmd
   (enter "environment variables" in windows search > "new" > Name the variable > enter the varable value > safe > to use them in cmd %VARIABLENAME%
+#### -> how to create new files and folders via cmd
+  "%code% filename.txt filename.txt dir\filename.txt" will create 2 files in the current folder and also creates a new folder with an filename.txt in it.
 #### -> getting more in touch with github
   learned how to work with Issues how to add/edit Readme Files